iosifache/awesome-ubuntu-appsec/README.md

 ## Contributions

 Do you use Ubuntu for software development or security?
 Ever discovered an awesome software security tool that can be swiftly installed on Ubuntu via `apt` or `snap`, yet it's missing from this list?
-We'd love to hear about it!

-Just follow [the contribution guide](CONTRIBUTING.md) and we'll gladly add it to this list.
-Your contribution could be the missing piece in someone else's Ubuntu journey.
-Let's collaborate and make our Ubuntu toolset even better, one addition at a time!
+Just follow [the contribution guide](CONTRIBUTING.md) and it will be added to this list.
+Your contribution could be the missing piece in someone else's Ubuntu journey!